iohkedu/cardano-education-program/lace-course/lessons/03-simple-transactions/03-Simple-transactions-and-settings.md

 ![Network selection panel](images/03-02-03.png)

 The wallet address in the main window changes.
-It now starts with the prefix: addr_test.
-Copy your address and enter it into the **Address** field of the Cardano faucet.
+It now starts with the prefix: `addr_test`.
+Copy your address and enter it into the *Address* field of the Cardano faucet.
 Leave the *API key* field empty.
-Next, click the **reCAPTCHA checkbox** and request some test ada by clicking **Request funds**.
+Next, click the reCAPTCHA checkbox and request some test ada by clicking **Request funds**.
 A confirmation message should appear indicating that the transaction was successful.

 <img src="images/03-02-04.png" alt="Cardano faucet confirmation message" width="823" height="601">